audreyso/cordova-cli/doc/readme.md

         cordova platform add ../cordova-android.tgz

+- Remove `android` platform from the project and auto-remove from `config.xml`:

+        cordova platform rm android

-- Remove `android` platform from the project and from `config.xml`:
+- Remove `android` platform from the project and do NOT auto-remove from `config.xml`:

-        cordova platform rm android --save
+        cordova platform rm android --nosave

 - Remove `android` platform from the project and from `config.xml`.
 Run `npm uninstall` to remove it from the `node_modules` directory.